 In the 1930’s James K. Friedrich said, “The motion picture camera, like the printing press, is a gift from God.
 We can use it for God’s purpose.”

-One hundred years of cinema have shown that Christians have rarely used film to its potential.
+One hundred years of cinema has shown that Christians have rarely used the medium of film to its potential.
 With the tectonic shifts currently happening in the entertainment industry, I believe the question before us is this: Where will we be in the new entertainment landscape?

-My name is Todd Shaffer.
-I’m an animation director by trade with almost 30 years of experience behind me.
-I never wanted to make Christian films, but ten years ago I was given the opportunity to write and direct The Promise: The Birth of the Messiah, and in spite of the low budget disappointments and the difficulties of distribution, I gained a passion for making films that reflect the historic faith of Christianity.
+I’m an animation director by trade with almost 30 years of experience behind me in animation and live-action.
+I never wanted to make Christian films, but ten years ago I was given the opportunity to write and direct The Promise: The Birth of the Messiah.
+At the time, I didn’t want to work on that project, but took it out of necessity.
+Through that experience I gained a passion for making films that reflect the historic faith of Christianity.
 I co-founded Glorious Films and started work on my second film Prodigal the Musical, which we hope to release next year.

 More about me at: